tvm-contest/devex/README.md

 Notifon is a scalable application and can be run on as many replicas as you like.
 See `docker-compose.cluster.yaml` and try clustered instance `docker-compose -f docker-compose.yaml -f docker-compose.cluster.yaml up -d`

+### Endpoint configuration

+As a general rule services require token and another props to accept message.
+The Notifon app is able to deliver messages to various endpoints with two main approaches.
+First one is using user tokens which provided as endpoint parameters during registration in the
+Notification DeBot.
+And second, if user tokens weren't provided used application tokens, can be set via [environment variables](#Environment-variables).
+If no tokens were provided at all, then messages will not be delivered.

 ### Environment variables

 |        **Variable**           |                       **Description**                         |